smittytone/HighlighterSwift/README.md

 ## Licences

 HighlighterSwift, like Highlightr before it, is released under the terms of the MIT Licence.
-Hightlight.js is released under the BSD Clause 3 licence.
+Hightlight.js is released under the BSD 3-Clause Licence.

 HighlighterSwift is &copy; 2021, Tony Smith.
 Portions are &copy; 2018, Juan Pablo Illanes.
 Other portions are &copy; 2021, Ivan Sagalaev.